Dancers and crowds fill a downtown street during a large Pride parade

 NoDa & Plaza Midwood

 Northeast of Uptown, NoDa and Plaza Midwood bring the artsy, come-as-you-are side of the scene.
-Chasers is NoDa's LGBTQ+ dance-and-drag club, open late all Pride weekend with doors at 10 PM.
-Petra's is the beloved dive-cabaret piano-and-karaoke spot, and Plaza Midwood's White Rabbit is the go-to gay boutique for gear and gifts.
+Chasers is NoDa's LGBTQ+ dance-and-drag club and the busiest room outside Uptown all weekend, with three ticketed Pride parties running Friday through Sunday.
+Petra's, over in Plaza Midwood, is the beloved dive-cabaret piano-and-karaoke spot, and White Rabbit on Central Avenue is the go-to gay boutique for gear and gifts.

-• Petra’s — The beloved NoDa dive-cabaret for piano, karaoke, and drag.
+• Petra’s — The beloved Plaza Midwood dive-cabaret for piano, karaoke, and drag.

 • NoDa Company Store — A neighborhood bottle shop and bar, good for a relaxed pre-game.